sweet-tooth-clojure/todo-example/README.md

                  :value    value}])
 ```

+To try this out, modify
+`sweet-tooth.todo-example.frontend.components.home` by changing
+`[input :text :todo-list/title ...]` to `[input :simplemde
+:todo-list/title ...]`

 Sweet Tooth provides all the machinery necessary for this new input
-type to participate in the form abstracton.
+type to participate in the form abstracton!
+You, the developer, don't
+have to agonize over whether to use global or local state, or
+otherwise figure out how to get your custom input component to play
+with the rest of your form.

+#### Aside: The Global State Atom and Composition

+I think of this as similar to how OS shells provide the machinery for
+easy process composition via piping.
+When a shell starts a process, it

+These communication conventions enable composition.
+That's what I've

-`field` is a function (actually, a multimethod), which means it's a
+`input` is a function (actually, a multimethod), which means it's a
 reagent component.
 Its purpose is to provide some common chrome around
 input elements: it adds a label and displays error messages, among
 other things.
 Try submitting the form with the input empty to see an